PagerDuty (NYSE:PD) Updates Q2 2023 Earnings Guidance

-PagerDuty (NYSE:PD – Get Rating) last issued its earnings results on Thursday, June 2nd.
-The company reported ($0.04) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.04.
-PagerDuty had a negative return on equity of 41.92% and a negative net margin of 38.83%.
-The business had revenue of $85.37 million during the quarter, compared to analysts’ expectations of $82.67 million.
-During the same period in the prior year, the firm posted ($0.27) EPS.
-PagerDuty’s quarterly revenue was up 34.3% compared to the same quarter last year.
-As a group, equities analysts expect that PagerDuty will post -1.18 EPS for the current fiscal year.
+PagerDuty (NYSE:PD – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
+The company reported ($0.04) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.04.
+The business had revenue of $85.37 million during the quarter, compared to the consensus estimate of $82.67 million.
+PagerDuty had a negative net margin of 38.83% and a negative return on equity of 41.92%.
+PagerDuty’s revenue for the quarter was up 34.3% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.27) earnings per share.
+Equities research analysts predict that PagerDuty will post -1.25 EPS for the current year.

-In related news, CRO Dave Justice sold 1,737 shares of PagerDuty stock in a transaction dated Tuesday, March 29th.
-The stock was sold at an average price of $37.97, for a total value of $65,953.89.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, VP Stacey Giamalis sold 4,000 shares of PagerDuty stock in a transaction dated Wednesday, March 23rd.
-The stock was sold at an average price of $35.59, for a total value of $142,360.00.
+In other news, CRO Dave Justice sold 1,737 shares of the stock in a transaction dated Thursday, March 31st.
+The shares were sold at an average price of $34.97, for a total value of $60,742.89.
+Following the transaction, the executive now directly owns 298,427 shares of the company’s stock, valued at $10,435,992.19.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Jennifer Tejada sold 68,182 shares of the stock in a transaction dated Monday, April 11th.
+The shares were sold at an average price of $31.17, for a total transaction of $2,125,232.94.
+Following the completion of the transaction, the chief executive officer now directly owns 897,974 shares in the company, valued at $27,989,849.58.
 The disclosure for this sale can be found here.
-Insiders sold a total of 135,992 shares of company stock worth $4,527,167 in the last three months.
-Company insiders own 8.70% of the company’s stock.
+Insiders have sold 135,992 shares of company stock valued at $4,527,167 in the last 90 days.
+8.70% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently bought and sold shares of PD.
-PNC Financial Services Group Inc. grew its holdings in PagerDuty by 270.8% during the first quarter.
-PNC Financial Services Group Inc. now owns 1,572 shares of the company’s stock worth $53,000 after purchasing an additional 1,148 shares during the period.
-Penserra Capital Management LLC grew its holdings in PagerDuty by 13.6% during the fourth quarter.
-Penserra Capital Management LLC now owns 2,376 shares of the company’s stock worth $82,000 after purchasing an additional 284 shares during the period.
-Advisors Asset Management Inc. grew its holdings in PagerDuty by 250.1% during the fourth quarter.
-Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock worth $137,000 after purchasing an additional 2,826 shares during the period.
-NEXT Financial Group Inc grew its holdings in PagerDuty by 62.4% during the fourth quarter.
-NEXT Financial Group Inc now owns 6,552 shares of the company’s stock worth $228,000 after purchasing an additional 2,517 shares during the period.
-Finally, First Republic Investment Management Inc. grew its holdings in PagerDuty by 27.4% during the first quarter.
-First Republic Investment Management Inc. now owns 8,292 shares of the company’s stock worth $284,000 after purchasing an additional 1,781 shares during the period.
+Hedge funds have recently added to or reduced their stakes in the stock.
+PNC Financial Services Group Inc. grew its stake in PagerDuty by 270.8% during the first quarter.
+PNC Financial Services Group Inc. now owns 1,572 shares of the company’s stock worth $53,000 after buying an additional 1,148 shares in the last quarter.
+Penserra Capital Management LLC grew its stake in PagerDuty by 13.6% during the fourth quarter.
+Penserra Capital Management LLC now owns 2,376 shares of the company’s stock worth $82,000 after buying an additional 284 shares in the last quarter.
+Advisors Asset Management Inc. grew its stake in PagerDuty by 250.1% during the fourth quarter.
+Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock worth $137,000 after buying an additional 2,826 shares in the last quarter.
+NEXT Financial Group Inc grew its stake in PagerDuty by 62.4% during the fourth quarter.
+NEXT Financial Group Inc now owns 6,552 shares of the company’s stock worth $228,000 after buying an additional 2,517 shares in the last quarter.
+Finally, First Republic Investment Management Inc. boosted its stake in shares of PagerDuty by 27.4% in the 1st quarter.
+First Republic Investment Management Inc. now owns 8,292 shares of the company’s stock valued at $284,000 after purchasing an additional 1,781 shares in the last quarter.
 Institutional investors and hedge funds own 89.33% of the company’s stock.

 PagerDuty, Inc operates a digital operations management platform in the United States, Japan, and internationally.
 Its digital operations management platform collects data digital signals from virtually any software-enabled system or device, and leverage powerful machine learning to correlate, process, and predict opportunities and issues.